The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Please support the artists who wrote and performed these selections by attending their

-concerts, buying their t-shirts and purchasing their CDs from your neighborhood record store.
+concerts, buying their t-shirts, and purchasing their CDs and albums from your neighborhood

 Or click on the song titles, album covers and band names with links to buy disks